-In line with these changes, the NAPLAN section of the Performance Summary includes data on both 2022 and 2023 NAPLAN results.
-Please note that results from 2022 and 2023 are not comparable.
+In line with these changes, the NAPLAN section of the Performance Summary includes NAPLAN data from 2022 to 2024.
+2022 NAPLAN data is presented separately as this is not comparable with 2023 and 2024.

-The 2023 NAPLAN section reports on the percentage of students in the Strong or Exceeding proficiency levels.
-The 2022 NAPLAN section reports on the percentage of students in the top three bands.
+The NAPLAN section has been updated to include a 2-year average (2023 and 2024) for the percentage of students in the Strong or Exceeding proficiency levels.
+The 2022 NAPLAN section continues to report on the percentage of students in the top three bands.

-The previously reported NAPLAN 4-year average will not be available until 2026, when there will be 4 years' worth of NAPLAN data available under the new methodology.
-Similarly, 2023 NAPLAN Learning Gain data will not be available until 2024 as the measure requires a comparable two-year prior result as a point of comparison.
+Please note the previously reported NAPLAN 4-year average will not be available until 2026, when there will be 4 years' worth of NAPLAN data available under the new methodology.
+Similarly, NAPLAN Learning Gain data will not be reported until 2025 as the measure requires at least 3 full years of data for the comparison.